tardis-sn/tardis/docs/io/visualization/using_widgets.rst

 Edit Abundances
 ---------------
-There are two radio buttons which allow you to edit either single shell or mutiple shells.
+There are two radio buttons which allow you to edit either single shell or multiple shells.
 The new input will be applied to selected shell(s) immediately and the plot is updated at the same time.
 If you want to edit multiple shells at a time, remember to choose the second radio button and set the range of shell number using int slider.
 The selected shell(s) is highlighted in the